strawberry-graphql/strawberry/docs/types/exceptions.md

 class Query:  # noqa: F841
     foo = dataclasses.field()

-// Unable to determine the type of field "foo".
-Either annotate it directly, or provide a typed resolver using @strawberry.field.
+# Throws 'Unable to determine the type of field "foo".
+Either annotate it directly, or provide a typed resolver using @strawberry.field.'
 ```

 ## MissingQueryError